 5 Psychological Product Recommendation Strategies To Increase Ecommerce Sales

 Researches have shown that cost isn’t always the most substantial factor, emotions play a significant role in purchase decisions.
-While making a choice, there is high probability that most people will stick with their original decision even though it could possibly be wrong.
+While making a choice, there is a high probability that most people will stick with their original decision even though it could possibly be wrong.
 It is due to a psychological bias known as the Overconfidence Effect.

 Then why you should promote recommendations when you could use that space to do a whole lot of other things?
-Statistically speaking, the people who tends to switch from their original decision could only be 4.25% of your total customers.
+Statistically speaking, the people who tend to switch from their original decision could only be 4.25% of your total customers.
 So how significant would 4.25% of your customers spending an extra $20, $50 or $100 be for your bottom line?
 If single product averages 100 customers/month that means you’d be adding an extra $86 – $430 to sales every month.
-By the end of the year, that’s an additional $1032 – $5160 on a single product.
+By the end of the year, that’s an additional $1032 – $5160 for a single product.
 So what If you have more than one product with more than 100 customers a month.
-Now you do the math J it’s not just about money recommendations have helped merchants in increasing customer loyalty and trust in their ecommerce platform.
+Now you do the math J it’s not just about money recommendations have helped merchants in increasing customer loyalty and trust in their e-commerce platform.

 A visual of Oorjit‘s recommendation engine

 Since now you have understood the importance of recommendations how do you exercise it effectively